wavemotion-dave/A8DS/readme.md

 V3.6a : 30-May-2023 by wavemotion-dave
   * Hotfix for state save/restore.
 Sorry!
   * Added ability to map Joystick 2 so you can play twin-stick games like Robotron and Space Dungeon.
+  * Added ability to map the Atari HELP key.
   * Added 64K memory option and put all memory options in the correct order.

 V3.6 : 29-May-2023 by wavemotion-dave